 NATIONAL PARK SERVICE

-ADDED ON JULY 2, 2025: The National Park Service has issued a funding opportunity to support Tribal Historic Preservation Offices. $23,000,000 is being made available under this funding opportunity with maximum awards of $200,000.
-Proposals are due on August 29, 2025.
+ADDED ON MAY 19, 2026: NPS has issued a funding opportunity to support Tribal cultural and historic preservation projects.
+Just under $1,000,000 is being made available under this funding opportunity with maximum awards of $100,000.
+The closing date for grants submission is July 27, 2026.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 National Science Foundation